kevinfernaldy/laundry-box-esp32/README.md

 2. Rotary Encoder
 3. **Common Cathode** RGB LED 4-pins
 4. 10K Ohm Potensiometer
+5. Load Cell (any weight threshold is fine)
+6. HX711 Amplifier

 ESP32 boards are not natively supported in Arduino.
 You can install Arduino ESP32 core from Espressif.
 The instructions can be found in this [repository](https://github.com/espressif/arduino-esp32).